MalenaPS/llm-systems-reliability-lab/docs/evaluation.md

 - Does the system resist prompt injection?
 - Does behaviour remain stable across model upgrades?

-Evaluating these properties is critical for **deploying LLM systems in production environments**.
+Evaluating these properties is critical for deploying LLM systems in production environments where reliability and safety requirements are strict.